wordofwarning/wordofwarning.org/coronavirus/index.md

 <hr>

 #### Information for Word of Warning audiences
-In light of the <a href="http://www.gov.uk/government/publications/covid-19-guidance-on-social-distancing-and-for-vulnerable-people/guidance-on-social-distancing-for-everyone-in-the-uk-and-protecting-older-people-and-vulnerable-adults" target="_blank">UK Government's guidance on social distancing (*published 16 March*)</a> and <a href="http://officiallondontheatre.com/coronavirus-information" target="_blank">SOLT + UK Theatre venues closing</a> — [Word of Warning](/) is working with partners + host venues to make appropriate changes to our [Spring 2020 Performance Programme](/current/2020-springsummer) during the Coronavirus (COVID-19) outbreak.
+In light of the <a href="http://www.gov.uk/coronavirus" target="_blank">UK Government's latest measures</a> — [Word of Warning](/) is working with partners + host venues to make appropriate changes to our [Spring 2020 Performance Programme](/current/2020-springsummer) during the Coronavirus (COVID-19) outbreak.

 **[19-21 March | *IDOL* by Jamal Gerald](/current/2020-springsummer/gerald)**
 CANCELLED — please see the Royal Exchange Theatre's <a href="http://www.royalexchange.co.uk/news" target="_blank">news page</a>; they will be in touch with ticket holders as soon as possible, please don't call their box office.